marbl/MetaCompass/README.md

          - contig ID
          - contig size
          - reference genome used (only reference-guided assembled contigs)
-         - start and end position in the genome where contig originates from
-         - taxonomic label of the genome
          - name of the genome

 # EXAMPLES

 # Reference-guided assembly with known reference genomes (no reference selection).